anmarjarjees/java-gui-javafx/README.md

 JavaFX has several layout panes (as we practiced using Swing), examples:
 - The **BorderPane** class lays out its content nodes in the top, bottom, right, left, or center region.
 - The **HBox class** arranges its content nodes horizontally in a single row.
-- The **VBox class** arranges its content nodes vertically in a single column.
+- The **VBox class** arranges its content nodes vertically in a single column (Good for menus or list of items).
 - The **StackPane** class places its content nodes in a back-to-front single stack.
 - The **GridPane** class enables the developer to create a flexible grid of rows and columns in which to lay out content nodes.
 - The **FlowPane** class arranges its content nodes in either a horizontal or vertical ”flow,” wrapping at the specified width (for horizontal) or height (for vertical) boundaries.